What are the different types of end effectors?

-The end effector (also referred to as end-of-arm tooling) is one of, if not the, most important component in a robotic arm.
-Without the end effector, a robotic arm is essentially useless.
-Whether it’s a gripper, welding torch, camera, or something else entirely, end effectors are the component that allows the robotic arm to accomplish its task.
-With the expansion of robotic arms as an automation solution, it’s more important than ever to understand the ins and outs of end effectors, which is exactly what this blog is going to cover.
+The end effector (also known as end-of-arm tooling) is arguably the most important component in a robotic arm.
+Without the end effector, a robot arm can’t actually perform any tasks.
+Whether it’s a gripper, welding torch, camera, or something else entirely, end effectors are the component that allows a robot arm to accomplish its task.

 What is an end effector?